AePS e-KYC Security: Protecting Your Data During Account Setup

 What is AePS?

-You should only share your Aadhaar number and biometrics at trusted bank places or with authorised agents.
-Never share them on unknown devices or respond to suspicious requests by phone or email.
+You should only share your Aadhaar number and biometrics at trusted bank branches or with authorised agents.
+Never share them on unverified or untrusted devices, and exercise caution with suspicious requests via phone or email.

 You May Also Like